Working Without Estimates

 “Is the company crazy?”

 Yes, but I don’t think the lack of estimation contributes to that.
-Estimation has a bunch of downsides to it that make eschewing it pretty rationale:
+Estimation has a bunch of downsides to it that make eschewing it pretty rational:

 - Teaching people estimation best practices takes a lot of time.
 Without spending that time, the estimates are terrible.
 Story points, planning poker, and other methods seem to blow people’s minds.